Points of Pride

 - Carrying on a tradition that spans more than three decades, Scranton students from nearly every undergraduate degree program have studied abroad.
 Since 2005, students have studied in 41 different countries.
 Several hundred Scranton students study abroad each year.

-- In the past two years, Scranton students have completed internships for credit at 380 organizations in 12 states.
+- In the past two years, Scranton students have completed internships for credit at 418 organizations in 10 different states.
 Students participate in both credit and non-credit internship experiences.

 - The University’s Center for Service and Social Justice has a roster of 2,850 students who perform well over 170,000 service hours each year.